Furness College, Lancaster: Governance

 The College Syndicate is the body charged by the charter of the university with the good governance of the college.
 University Council appoints, on the recommendation of the College Syndicate, the principal of the college.
 Other college officers, for example the Senior Tutor and Dean, are elected directly by the Syndicate.
 The syndicate elects a senior member of college to the University Senate for a three-year term and two members to the University Court for three years, once re-newable.
 Unusually for a Lancaster college, no members of the JCR are co-opted to the syndicate.

 The Furness College Council is responsible for the day-to-day running of the college.
 It comprises the principal and vice-principal; ten officers of the Senior Common Room who manage the tutorial system, the deanery, the residences, social life and the college office; and thirteen members of the JCR Executive who manage undergraduate affairs.
 The council meets once each academic term.

 Student Life

 Sports

 Furness College has multiple college sports teams, including in football, netball and bar sports.
 In 2024, the Furness JCR Exec won the LUSU Best Sporting Initiative for their advancements in women's+ football, aiming to create a full 11-a-side cross-collegiate women's+ league by the end of the academic year.
 There have also been talks to expand the college sports to include tennis.

 Akin to other rivalries at Lancaster, Furness has a collegiate rivalry with Cartmel College in which they compete annually during Lent term for the Patriots Cup.
-Furness won in 2025, having won for four consecutive years.
+Furness won in 2026, having won for five consecutive years.